rootsongjc/magpie/README.md

 - The base container should be definited in configuration file first
 - Scale and flux the yarn cluster automatically
 - Nodemanager registered on resourcemanager repeatability
-- Need a command to create a new yarn cluster

 ###Reference